Regulations

 International exchange of structured documents

+Although European regulatory or statutory standards are still on the horizon, EDI as a standard has long been in wide use globally, and is commonly used for the exchange of documents in the order cycle.
 Before instituting any EDI interchange project, one must onboard the B2B client.
 This is a crucial phase because even the most widespread standard can lose efficacy if the interested parties are not properly connected, or if they have not enabled the proper technical links.

 Intesa and Pagero: A partnership for international interoperability